-16. Related Organizations
+15. Related Organizations

 The University is related through common ownership to all Province of British Columbia ministries, school districts, health authorities, universities, and crown corporations.
 Transactions with these entities, unless disclosed separately, are in the normal course of operations and are recorded at the amount of consideration established and agreed to by the parties.
+There were no material transactions between the University and its key management personnel, Board of Governors or their close family members.